Homework

 Write a function called

-if it does not.
+tree_volume_calc()that calculates the canopy volume for the Acacia species in the dataset.
+To do so, use anifstatement in combination with thestr_detect()function from thestringrR package.
+The codestr_detect(SPECIES, "Acacia")will returnTRUEif the string stored in this variable contains the word “Acacia” andFALSEif it does not.
 This function will have to take the following arguments as input: SPECIES, HEIGHT, AXIS_1, AXIS_2.
-Then run the following line:tree_volume_calc("Acacia_brevispica", 2.2, 3.5, 1.12)
+Then run the following line:tree_volume_calc("Acacia_brevispica", 2.2, 3.5, 1.12) -

 Expand this function to additionally calculate canopy volumes for other types of trees in this dataset by adding

-statements and including the volume equations for the Balanites genus and other genera.
-Then run the following lines:tree_volume_calc("Balanites", 2.2, 3.5, 1.12)
+if/elsestatements and including the volume equations for the Balanites genus and other genera.
+Then run the following lines:tree_volume_calc("Balanites", 2.2, 3.5, 1.12)tree_volume_calc("Croton", 2.2, 3.5, 1.12) -

 Now get the canopy volumes for all the trees in the